Werner von Blomberg: Scandal and downfall

 Göring and Himmler found an opportunity to strike against Blomberg in January 1938, when the 59-year-old general married his second wife, Erna Gruhn (1913–1978, sometimes referred to as "Eva" or "Margarete").
 Blomberg had been a widower since the death of his first wife, Charlotte, in 1932.
-Gruhn was a 25-year-old typist and secretary, but the Berlin police had a long criminal file on her and her mother, a former prostitute.
-Among the reports was information that Erna Gruhn had posed for pornographic photos in 1932.
+Gruhn was a 24-year-old typist and secretary, but the Berlin police had a long criminal file on her and her mother, a former prostitute.
+Among the reports was information that Erna Gruhn had posed for pornographic photos around Christmas 1931, and had been accused by a customer of stealing his gold watch in December 1934.

-That was reported to the Berlin police chief, Wolf-Heinrich von Helldorf, who went to Wilhelm Keitel with the file on the new Mrs. Blomberg.
+This information was reported to the Berlin police chief, Wolf-Heinrich von Helldorf, who went to Wilhelm Keitel with the file on the new Mrs. Blomberg.
 Helldorff said he was uncertain about what to do.
-Keitel, seeing a chance to destroy Blomberg's career, told Helldorf to take the file to Göring, which he did.
+Keitel told Helldorf to take the file to Göring, which he did.

 Göring, who had served as best man to Blomberg at the wedding, used the file to argue Blomberg was unfit to serve as a war minister.
 Göring then informed Hitler, who had been present at the wedding.
 Hitler ordered Blomberg to annul the marriage to avoid a scandal and to preserve the integrity of the army.
 The upcoming wedding of one of Blomberg's daughters, Dorothea, would have been threatened by scandal.
 She was engaged to Karl-Heinz Keitel, the eldest son of Wilhelm Keitel.
 Blomberg refused to end his marriage but when Göring threatened to make public the pasts of Erna Gruhn and her mother, Blomberg was forced to resign his posts to prevent that, which he did on 27 January 1938.
 His daughter was married in May the same year.

-As a consequence, Hitler took personal command of the military; he retained the title of Supreme Commander, abolished the Ministry of War and in its place created the High Command of the Armed Forces (OKW) under his control, to be the supervisory body of the Wehrmacht (armed forces).
-Keitel, who would be promoted to the rank of field marshal in 1940, and Blomberg's former right-hand man would be appointed by Hitler as the Chief of the OKW of the Armed Forces.
-Keitel thus became de facto Minister of War.
+Keitel, who would be promoted to the rank of field marshal in 1940 and was Blomberg's former right-hand man, would be appointed by Hitler as the Chief of the OKW of the Armed Forces.